Master's Programme in Chemical, Biochemical and Materials Engineering - Functional Materials

 The programmes reserve the right to interview the applicants if it is necessary to clarify the applicant’s motivation or other information in the application.

 1. Content of the previous degree

-B.Sc. or equivalent degree in the natural sciences or engineering of a relevant field.
+B.Sc or equivalent degree of a relevant field in the natural sciences or engineering.
 Relevant BSc degrees include e.g. materials science and engineering, physics, nanotechnology, chemistry, and metallurgy.
 Bachelors in electronics, polymer science, chemical engineering, nuclear engineering, and mechanical engineering may also be eligible.

 Students are expected to have strong background in university mathematics, physics and chemistry.
 Studies in materials science and materials physics are very much appreciated.
 Engineering basics (thermodynamics, heat and mass transfer, strength of materials, instrumentation) are valued, too.
 Practical laboratory courses must be included in the B.Sc.

 This Master’s programme should provide genuinely new knowledge and enhance the career prospects of the applicant.
 Thus, applicants who already have a Master’s degree in the closely related field will only be accepted onto the programme for very specific reasons.
 These reasons must be stated in the application.

 The applicant's success in previous studies (those that give basis for applying into the programme) will be evaluated based on the grade point average (GPA) and results in key courses.
 Preference is given to students with a GPA average equivalent to minimum of 3.0 (on a scale 5.0 max).